 Here’s where the Siberia 350 gets more interesting: When it comes to performance (especially mixed with the lightweight design), this headset becomes a suitable option for a versatile desktop headset that you can use for work or play.

 Note for the sake of your consoles and PC that this is DTS surround sound, not Dolby.
-As long as you have DTS compatibility there shouldn’t be a problem – on the contrary, DTS has its own advantages – but it’s something to be aware of.
+As long as you have DTS compatibility, there shouldn’t be a problem – on the contrary, DTS has its own advantages – but it’s something to be aware of.

 SteelSeries manages to impress here by offering advanced Siberia customization features on a lightweight model.
 I honestly wasn’t expecting a full customization suite for this headset, and it was a pleasant surprise.
 You’ll want to download and use the Engine 3 software that SteelSeries offers for this headset and others like it.
 It’s a good, sensible interface and allows you to tweak a lot of audio settings.
-With the SteelSeries Engine, you can actually use different preset profiles for gaming, music, voice, immersion, performance, or create and save your own profiles.
+With the SteelSeries Engine, you can actually use different preset profiles for gaming, music, voice, immersion, and performance, or create and save your own profiles.

 Also Read: Best PS4 Headsets

-Not only does this allow you to mitigate any issues with sound fidelity or distortion, it also lets you customize those LED rings to change color based on specific in-game events, a feature that’s always fun to play with over the long term.
+Not only does this allow you to mitigate any issues with sound fidelity or distortion, but it also lets you customize those LED rings to change color based on specific in-game events, a feature that’s always fun to play with over the long term.
 Turn red if you need health, turn green if you pick up money, turn blue when your super is charged – that sort of thing.
-It’s these features that help make up for some of the Siberia 350’s issues and push it into highly worthwhile territory.
+It’s these features that help make up for some of the Siberia 350’s issues and push it into the highly worthwhile territory.

 If you are looking for a desktop headset that can function as a work music machine, and switch to gaming without even needing to flick a switch, this may be the headset for you.
 Even better, the low price makes great features like surround sound and LED lighting available to gamers who can’t afford the extra-fancy stuff.

-That said, if you can afford it, I suggest spending a bit more and getting a higher end Siberia model instead, as you won’t regret it.
+That said, if you can afford it, I suggest spending a bit more and getting a higher-end Siberia model instead, as you won’t regret it.
 We recommend the Siberia 800, which offers wireless compatibility across many platforms and better sound.
 But, if your spending limit is lower than that, don’t feel bad about getting this headset instead: It offers a whole lot for the money, especially for busy gamers…just make sure they fit your ears first.